OpenAtom-Linyaps/linyaps/docs/pages/en/guide/start/how_to_use.md

 ll-builder run
 ```

-the successful output of `ll-builder run` is as follows:
+The successful output of `ll-builder run` is as follows:

 ![org.deepin.calculator.png](./images/org.deepin.calculator.png)